 Puppies learn about not biting too hard from their mother and litter mates.
 If one puppy bites too hard and another one squeals, all the fun stops.
 If a puppy bites Mom too hard, the lesson may be a bit harsher.

 Watch this video that shows how roughly puppies play.
-You do not want your puppy to play this way with your or with your children.
+You do not want your puppy to play this way with you or with your children.
 Notice that when the Newfoundland puppy squeals the other puppy lets go immediately.
 Also note that when the Newfie loses his patience and shows his teeth, the other puppy runs off and bites the child off camera.
 This is a redirected bite: she doesn't dare bite the Newf again because he is getting angry, but she wants to bite so she runs over and bites the closest child.
 This is a young puppy and cannot do much damage to an older child, but a baby or toddler could be injured quite severely by sharp puppy teeth.
-It is a good idea to keep babies and young children out of the way of a wound up puppy and to keep stuffed toys handy so that the puppy always has something appropriate to bite.
+It is a good idea to keep babies and young children out of the way of a wound up puppy and to keep lots of puppy appropriate chew toys handy so that the puppy always has something appropriate to bite.

 It is best that a puppy stays with its mother and litter mates until it is 10 weeks old.
 This way the puppy will learn from its mother and you will have an easier job.
 Also this puppy will have learned to communicate with other dogs and is less likely to fight or be attacked when it fails to communicate properly with other dogs as an adult.
 Read an article by well-known animal behavior expert Dr. Ed Bailey that explains the science behind this.
 According to this research, puppies benefit from staying with their mother and litter mates until 10 weeks of age.
 During the period of 7-9 weeks, fears begin to develop.
 The worst time to take a puppy away from the security of its mother and the human family it has known is during this period.
 At 10 weeks the puppy is better able to adapt to new situations and not to develop fears of new sounds and situations.
 Of course puppies require socialization with people and other dogs and exposure to noises, cats, car rides and anything else the breeder can dream up.
 If the puppies in a litter are isolated and are not living in the house where they get lots of attention and different experiences, then these puppies may develop fears and behavior problems.
 Dr Bailey recommends that puppies stay at the breeder until 10 weeks of age.